dnulnets/haccessibility/backend/README.md

 It is written in Haskell and uses the morpheus graphQL resolver and the Yesod web framework together with Persistent to handle a PostgreSQL database with the postgis extender for spatial and geographic objects.

 ## Build
-To be able to build the portal you need the following (version is just indicative):
+To be able to build the portal you need the following (version is just indicative, and others might work):

 1. stack 2.1.3
+2. libpq-dev

 Install stack according to its [Homepage](https://docs.haskellstack.org/en/stable/README/).